Qovery/qovery-client-go/docs/EnvironmentVariableEditRequest.md

 `func (o *EnvironmentVariableEditRequest) UnsetDescription()`

 UnsetDescription ensures that no value is present for Description, not even an explicit nil
+### GetEnableInterpolationInFile

+`func (o *EnvironmentVariableEditRequest) GetEnableInterpolationInFile() bool`

+GetEnableInterpolationInFile returns the EnableInterpolationInFile field if non-nil, zero value otherwise.

+### GetEnableInterpolationInFileOk

+`func (o *EnvironmentVariableEditRequest) GetEnableInterpolationInFileOk() (*bool, bool)`

+GetEnableInterpolationInFileOk returns a tuple with the EnableInterpolationInFile field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

+### SetEnableInterpolationInFile

+`func (o *EnvironmentVariableEditRequest) SetEnableInterpolationInFile(v bool)`

+SetEnableInterpolationInFile sets EnableInterpolationInFile field to given value.

+### HasEnableInterpolationInFile

+`func (o *EnvironmentVariableEditRequest) HasEnableInterpolationInFile() bool`

+HasEnableInterpolationInFile returns a boolean if a field has been set.

+### SetEnableInterpolationInFileNil

+`func (o *EnvironmentVariableEditRequest) SetEnableInterpolationInFileNil(b bool)`

+ SetEnableInterpolationInFileNil sets the value for EnableInterpolationInFile to be an explicit nil

+### UnsetEnableInterpolationInFile
+`func (o *EnvironmentVariableEditRequest) UnsetEnableInterpolationInFile()`

+UnsetEnableInterpolationInFile ensures that no value is present for EnableInterpolationInFile, not even an explicit nil

 [[Back to Model list]](../README.md#documentation-for-models) [[Back to API list]](../README.md#documentation-for-api-endpoints) [[Back to README]](../README.md)